-Today I’m going to focus on using this blender as a grain mill.
+Today I’m going to focus on using a blender as a grain mill.

 Side note:I had the hardest time finding the right wheat berries.
 I went to a local health food store, and they had all these strange kinds…but not the kind I read was most common to buy.
 I finally found some at the Bosch store, and bought a 50-pound bag.
 It ended up being about 50 cents a pound, which was awesome compared to the other prices!
 I used soft white wheat berries.

 Before I started using the Ultima as a grain mill, I read up a little bit about using a blender as opposed to an actual grain mill.